 In either case, the numbers don’t lie: there are a growing number of jobs going unfilled.

-By some estimates, the talent crisis employers are facing now pales in comparison to the coming crisis.
+, the talent crisis employers are facing now pales in comparison to the coming crisis.
 They predict that by 2030 the boomer generation will have moved completely out of the workplace and younger generations will not have had the training necessary to take over in high-skilled positions.

 The push for highly technical skills will continue to drive demand, but dire predictions forecast a $162 billion loss of revenue in the United States alone as a result of unmet employment needs.